2019 Legislative Session Wrap-Up (6/6/19) - By Amy Blaymore Paterson, Executive Director

 Fiscal Year 2020-21 State Budget

 - Community Investment Act (CIA) Protected - The final budget included the Appropriations Committee’s recommendation to protect the CIA as a dedicated, off-budget account, rejecting an earlier proposal to transfer the CIA into the General Fund (which essentially would have ended the program as we know it.)
 Note: The budget includes a transfer of $1.5 million from the CIA account to the Ag Sustainability Account (for dairy support).
-We are seeking clarification as to whether this transfer will adversely impact the open space and other three (farmland, historic preservation, and affordable housing) sectors.
+This transfer adversely impacted the open space and other three (farmland, historic preservation, and affordable housing) sectors.

 - Passport to the Parks Protected - The final budget keeps the Passport to the Parks Program intact, rejecting earlier proposals to divert funds and carve out exemptions.
 This is really good news for our Parks, State Forests and Wildlife Management Areas.